-Refugees of all ages in Lebanon often experience new psychological difficulties after experiencing violence in Syria and adapting to life as a refugee in Lebanon.
-SAMS sponsors a psychosocial care program in Bekaa Valley to assist mothers and support healthy child-rearing practices, treat anxiety and speech disorders in children, and address the psychological wounds of victims of arrest and torture.
+To address this gap, SAMS has launched a number of MHPSS programs in the Beka’a Valley to assist mothers and support healthy child-rearing practices, treat anxiety and speech disorders in children, and address the psychological wounds of victims of arrest and torture.

-SAMS has also initiated multiple medical campaigns to address needs faced by medical staff treating refugees throughout the country.
-The Together Toward Better Health campaign provided medical education and basic services for 1,812 Syrian refugees in Bekaa Valley.
-The Insulin for Life campaign in Tripoli and Bekaa Valley provided diabetes workshops for physicians and nurses, insulin administration and diabetes care training for patients and their families.
+In Lebanon, SAMS launched multiple medical and humanitarian campaigns to address urgent medical and humanitarian needs.
+The Together Toward Better Health campaign provided medical education and basic services for 1,812 Syrian refugees in the Beka’a Valley.
+The Insulin for Life campaign in Tripoli and the Beka’a Valley provided diabetes workshops for physicians and nurses, insulin administration, and diabetes care training for patients and their families.
 The campaign also distributed free insulin supplies.
-In coordination with Palestinian Children’s Relief Fund (PCRF), SAMS initiated the Nebulizer Campaign in Tripoli and Bekaa Valley.
+In coordination with the Palestinian Children’s Relief Fund (PCRF), SAMS initiated the Nebulizer Campaign in Tripoli and the Beka’a Valley.
 The campaign provided education for families and distributed nebulizer devices for children suffering from asthma and bronchospasm attacks.